Recorded conference will soon be available online

-Digital Conference on „Continuity and Change 10 years after 3/11“ will take place on March 19, 2021, organized by Florentine Koppenburg (TU München), Anna Wiemann (LMU München) und Tobias Weiß (Uni Heidelberg), carried out in cooperation with the JDZB in Berlin and the DIJ in Tokyo.
-The conference will be live streamed online.
+Detailed program: The digital conference took place on March 19, 2021, organized by Florentine Koppenburg (TU München), Anna Wiemann (LMU München) und Tobias Weiß (Uni Heidelberg), carried out in cooperation with the JDZB in Berlin and the DIJ in Tokyo.
+The conference was streamed online.

-On the occasion of the 10th anniversary of the Great Eastern Japan Earthquake and the subsequent catastrophe at the Fukushima Daiichi Nuclear Power Plant in 2011, the VSJF Annual Conference 2021 focuses on the long-term effects of the triple disaster on Japanese politics and society.
-The one-day online conference offers the following three panels.
-(More detailed info to be published in due course.)
+On the occasion of the 10th anniversary of the Great Eastern Japan Earthquake and the subsequent catastrophe at the Fukushima Daiichi Nuclear Power Plant in 2011, the VSJF Annual Conference 2021 focused on the long-term effects of the triple disaster on Japanese politics and society.
+The one-day online conference offered the following three panels.

 (1) Change and Continuity in Energy Policy

 As a policy field affected more than any other by the triple disaster, Panel (1) focused on the follwing questions: How has Japans energy policy changed since nuclear power became associated with images of deserted regions, exploding nuclear reactors, and leaking radiation?
 Since 2011, the share of nuclear power in Japan’s electricity mix has decreased sharply and the share of renewable energy has almost doubled.
 Nonetheless, this raises questions about Japan’s long-term energy policy: Will Japan return to the previous heavy reliance on nuclear power or will it phase out nuclear power and, instead, switch to renewable energy?
 Recently, the government’s regular energy policy deliberations aiming to produce the next Strategic Energy Plan by 2022 have recommenced.
 What can we infer from these deliberations?
 How much progress has Japan made with the energy infrastructure adjustments necessary for a transition to renewable energy?